 Encourage the students to think carefully about how they organise and illustrate their information.

 Tourist Information Centres hold a wide range of visitor leaflets – visit the Information Britain website to find your nearest.

 Students using ICT to help them with their work © A&M Photography Ltd

 The National Trust is committed to placing learning at the heart of everything it does by creating opportunities for self-development, creativity and discovery.
 Get in touch to find out about the educational programmes on offer at your closest National Trust venue.

 English Heritage offers a range of resources to help schools make the most of the historic environment.
-Visit the English Heritage website to find out about site visits, publications and downloadable resources.
+Visit the to find out about site visits, publications and downloadable resources.

 Historic Royal Palaces